easymoney322/NAT-PMP-Spoof/README.md

 * Removing TCP+UDP:
 `NAT-PMP-Spoofer.exe -R -DA 192.168.1.228 -PH 80 -BOTH`

-* Removing All NAT-PMP mappings, associated with host:
+* Removing All NAT-PMP mappings that are associated with the host:
 `NAT-PMP-Spoofer.exe -RALL -DA 192.168.1.228`